7048 - 建築創作〈一〉 英授 Taught in English

 Time: 2017/9/4~9/17

-2015, Milan Expo Food Landscape Work Camp: Taichung Urban Food Landscape/Italy, Milan University of Technology
+2015, Milan Expo Food Landscape Workshop: Taichung Urban Food Landscape/Italy, Politecnico di Milano

-2016, PAAU Asian Architecture and Urban Forum: Urban Food Regeneration: Taichung Urban Directory/Taiwan, Taichung Donghai University
+2016, PAAU Asia Forum on Architecture and Urbanism: Regeneration of Urban Food Scenery: Taichung City Catalog/Taiwan, Taichung Tunghai University

-This time [2017 Italian Food Landscape Work Camp: Wine Design], we focus more on discussing the land value reflected by a certain food itself, and chose "wine" that Taiwanese people may be a little familiar but not too familiar as the research object.
-In the first six days of the start of the work, we directly worked in Milan, the largest city in northern Italy, the densest-popular northern Italy, to make wine life and consumption habits.
-After exploring research, members participating in work and operation learning will first be divided into groups, and they need to collect consumption behavior samples and the presentation of wine orders and wine areas in the city as much as possible.
-They will integrate them into research reports through different media photos/patterns/image editing.
-We will also arrange to visit two or three contemporary Milan exhibition halls during the research in Milan: by Rem Koolhaas Design was renovated from an old winery space and newly built Prada Foundation/Hangar Bicocca Private Art Museum/Milan Triennial Museum, located in the suburbs of Michel De Lucchi.
-Architect Giovanni Muzio was a regular exhibition venue for the Michel De Lucchi in 1933.
-After the renovation and design renovation of Michele De Lucchi, the museum not only maintained Muzio's design, but also gave a new identity to the museum building.
+In this [2017 Italian Food Landscape Work Camp: Winery Design], we focused more on discussing the land value reflected by a certain food itself, and chose "wine", which Taiwanese may be familiar with but not too familiar with, as the research object.
+Six days before the start of the work camp, we directly conducted research on wine life and consumption habits in Milan, the most densely populated and largest city in northern Italy.
+To conduct research, members participating in the work camp study will first be divided into groups.
+They need to collect as much as possible samples of consumption behavior and the presentation of wine lists and wine region terroir in the city.
+They will be integrated into a research report through photos/pictures/video clips of different media.
+During the study period in Milan, we will also arrange to visit two or three contemporary Milan exhibition halls: by Rem Koolhaas designed the renovated and newly built Prada Foundation from the old winery space/Hangar Bicocca Private Art Museum converted from a factory building in the northern suburbs of Milan/Milan Triennale Museum.
+The architect Giovanni Muzio designed a fixed exhibition venue for the then Milan Triennale in 1933.
+After renovation and design improvements by Michele De Lucchi, the museum not only maintained Muzio's design, but also gave the museum building a new identity.

-After six days of investigation in Milan, I went to the Tuscany area, one of the well-known Italian red wine areas: CHIANTI.
-On the way, you will pass through the Dagang, the coast of northern Italy, the port in Point-Neia.
-You will stay in Point-Neia to visit another famous Italian architect Renzo Piano, a business center built on the hillside, and you can overlook the Mediterranean Sea.
-You can also use the guidance of the architects in the business center to change the role of contemporary Italian architecture and regional relations defined by Piano.
+After six days of research in Milan, we then headed to Tuscany, one of the famous wine regions for Italian red wine: CHIANTI.
+On the way, we will pass through Genoa, a large port in northern Italy that connects to the coast.
+We stopped in Genoa to visit another well-known Italian architect, Renzo Piano's office built on a hillside.
+You can overlook the Mediterranean Sea and, through the architect's guide in the office, you can get a glimpse of the transformation of the role of contemporary Italian architecture and regional relationships defined by Piano.

-After arriving at Chianti, they stayed directly in one of the local wineries, Poggio Bonelli, for the next six days.
-The members will discuss the design again and begin thinking about the design of grape crops, harvest cellaring, wine tasting and viewing functional spaces.
-In Tuscany we visit the historic city of Sienna, a nearby ancient city, to observe the formation of the community and the relevant urban patterns.
-In addition, we will also use two indicative wineries as a reference for design: the wine storage built by the Antinori Family Committee of the Antinori Family, which was established since the 14th century, and the Barone Ricasoli wineries, which were built in the 11th century (the longest in the area).
-Discuss the winery between the two old ones.
+After arriving in Chianti, they will stay directly at one of the local wineries, Poggio Bonelli, for the next six days.
+The members will discuss the design again and begin to think about the design of grape crops, harvest brewing cellars, wine tasting and sightseeing functional spaces.
+In the Tuscany region, we will visit the nearby historical city of Sienna to observe the formation of communities and related urban textures.
+In addition, we will visit two iconic wineries as design references: the winery commissioned by Studio Archea from the Antinori family, a long-established winery that has been brewing since the 14th century/and the Barone Ricasoli winery, which is owned by the ancient castle of the Brolio family, which has been brewing since the 11th century (the oldest in the region).
+Find out the spatial characteristics that represent the Chianti wine region and discuss them in the two wineries between the old and the new.

-On the last day of Tuscany, we imagined a final design review of the concept of wine and the food landscape.
-This academic achievement will also be collected and reviewed for several future collaborations: including the University of Gastronomic Science in northern Italy, Politecnico di Milano at the University of Milano University of Technology, and the next wine research base: Bordeaux, the world wine culture center in southwest France.
+On the last day in Tuscany, we made a final design review on the design of a base that responds to the understanding of wine and such a food landscape.
+This academic result will also be collected and fed back to several partners for continued cooperation in the future: including the Slow Food University of Gastronomic Science in Yibei, Politecnico di Milano, and the next wine research base: Bordeaux, the World Wine Culture Center in southwest France.

 請直接與本系授課教師聯絡,電話:04-2359-0263